Information about being a Texas State Aquatics & Safety Employee

 BEFORE APPLYING please read the below information to help make sure this is a job you would value.
 All staff are hired as lifeguards; some obtain additional job assignments as swim instructors and/or American Red Cross instructors in CPR, First Aid and Lifeguarding.

-If hired you will be required to attend the following (exact dates & times given below):
+If hired as a lifeguard or instructor, you will be required to attend the following (exact dates & times given below):

 - Skills Testing - All of your lifeguarding skills will be tested every semester; it is 4 hours, unpaid and considered part of the interview/re-interview process.
 If you need to be re-certified and/or need to be trained in the new American Red Cross materials, a lifeguard re-certification will take the place of skills testing.

-- New Guard Orientation - a 6 hour orientation to being a lifeguard at Texas State
+- New Guard Orientation - a 5 hour orientation (split into 2 days) to being a lifeguard at Texas State

 - If hired as a swim instructor or ARC instructor you will have additional meetings every semester.
 All swim instructors and ARC instructors work as lifeguards as well.